-Application for or 1915(c) HCBS Waiver: MO.1406.R00.00 - Oct 01, 2019 Page 88 of 174 Appendix ( C: Participant Services C-3: Waiver Services Specifications Section C-3 'Se ervice Specifications' is incorporated into Section C-1 'Waiver Services.'
-Appendix ( C: Participant Services ( C-4: Additional Limits on Amount of Waiver Services onal Limits on Amount of Waiver Services.
-Indicate whether the waiver employs any of the on the amount of waiver services ( select one ). following additional No C- ot applicable - The state does not impose a limit on the amount of waiver services except as pr-3. ovided in Appendix Ap pplicable - The state imposes additional limits on the amount of waiver services. inc tha be on wh Then a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the base actually its basis in historical expenditure/utilization patterns and, as applicable, the processes that are used to determine the amount of the limit to which a participant's services are subject; (c) adjusted over the course of the waiver period; (d) provisions for adjusting or making exception participant health and welfare needs or other factors specified by the state; (e) the safeguards then the amount of the limit is insufficient to meet a participant's needs; (f) how participants are mount of the limit. (check each that applies) and methodologies c) how the limit will ons to the limit based that are in effect Limit(s) on Set(s) of Services.
-There is a limit on the maximum dollar amount of waiver s authorized for one or more sets of services offered under the waiver.
-Furnish the information specified above. ervices that is Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount authorized for each specific participant.
-Furnish the information specified above. of waiver services Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, assigned to funding levels that are limits on the maximum dollar amount of waiver services Furnish the information specified above. - Other Type of Limit.
+C-3: Waiver Services Specifications

+Section C-3 'Service Specifications' is incorporated into Section C-1 'Waiver Services.'

+C-4: Additional Limits on Amount of Waiver Services

+a.
+Additional Limits on Amount of Waiver Services.
+Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one).

+Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3.

+Applicable - The state imposes additional limits on the amount of waiver services.

+When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies)

+Limit(s) on Set(s) of Services.
+There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
+Furnish the information specified above.

+Prospective Individual Budget Amount.
+There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
+Furnish the information specified above.

+Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
+Furnish the information specified above.

+Other Type of Limit.
 The state employs another type of limit.
 Describe the limit and furnish the information specified above.